input-output-hk/mithril/docs/website/blog/2026-07-17-repository-transfer-to-intersectmbo.md

 ##### About Docker images

-- All Docker images previously published under `ghcr.io/input-output-hk/...` **remain in place** and stay public indefinitely.
-Existing deployments are not affected
+- All Docker images previously published under `ghcr.io/input-output-hk/...` **remain in place** and stay public indefinitely; existing deployments are not affected
 - From D-day onwards, **new Docker images are published only under `ghcr.io/intersectmbo/...`**
 - For convenience, the **most recent Docker images are also mirrored to `ghcr.io/intersectmbo/...` on D-day**, so users can switch their image references to the new namespace immediately without waiting for the next release.